Direct uploads

 idOptional[str]The unique identifier of the asset.

 methodOptional[AssetMethod]Indicates how you uploaded the asset.
-Values: direct (uploaded from your local file system), url (uploaded from a publicly accessible URL).
+Values: direct (uploaded from your local file system), url (uploaded from a publicly accessible URL), multipart (uploaded using the multipart upload flow).

 statusOptional[AssetStatus]Indicates the current status of the asset.
-Values: waiting (the platform is preparing to process the upload), processing (the platform is processing the uploaded file), ready (the asset is ready to use).
+Values: failed (the platform failed to process the upload), processing (the platform is processing the uploaded file), ready (the asset is ready to use).

 filenameOptional[str]The name of the file used to create the asset.